History of Tyler Herro in Timeline

 Tyler Herro

-Tyler Herro is an American professional basketball player currently playing for the Miami Heat in the NBA.
-After playing one year of college basketball for the Kentucky Wildcats, Herro was drafted by the Heat with the 13th overall pick in the 2019 NBA draft.
-He was named to the NBA All-Rookie Second Team in 2020 and reached the NBA Finals in his rookie season.
-In 2022, he won the NBA Sixth Man of the Year award, and in 2025, he was selected to his first All-Star Game.
-Herro plays both point guard and shooting guard positions.
+Tyler Herro is an American professional basketball player currently with the Miami Heat in the NBA.
+He played college basketball at the University of Kentucky before being drafted 13th overall by the Heat in the 2019 NBA draft.
+Herro was named to the NBA All-Rookie Second Team in 2020 and reached the NBA Finals in his rookie season.
+He earned the NBA Sixth Man of the Year award in 2022 and was selected for his first All-Star Game in 2025.
+Herro has played both point guard and shooting guard positions during his career.

 On January 20, 2000, Tyler Christopher Herro was born.
-He later became a professional basketball player for the Miami Heat.
+He is an American professional basketball player.

 Others born on this day/year